 2. Record yourself and time it.
 You want to make sure that you say what you have to say and honor the time you’ve been given.
 Don’t time it to the second.
 Give yourself some wiggle room to possibly say something you didn’t plan to say.
 Bonus points for ending a few minutes early.

 3. Share something brief and personal about how you got to be the person standing before them.
-People love to hear the journeys of others.
+People love to hear your story.

 4. Succinctly let them know why you are an expert in what you are talking about.
 This sets up an expectation of how and why they should listen to you.

-5. If you are going to offer them something at the end of your talk such as a discount, a free call, bonus or anything else – say so early on in your talk so that they don’t feel pounced on at the end.
-Before you get into the meat of your talk, mention that if they’d like to know more/get more you will tell them how at the end of your talk.
+5. If you are going to offer them something at the end of your talk such as a free call, giveaway, bonus or anything else – say so early on in your talk so that they don’t feel pounced on at the end.
+Before you get into the meat of your talk, mention that if they’d like to know more or get more you will tell them how at the end of your talk.